- Scientific name: Dipturus batis (but see below)

 Commercial Value of Skate

 Skate (and rays) have been used throughout history as the basis for fake miniature sea monsters.
-As the mouth and nostrils on the underside of this species looks somewhat like a humanoid face, people would carve out the belly of caught skate and ray to resemble a body around this face.
+As the mouth and nostrils on the underside of this species look somewhat like a humanoid face, people would carve out the belly of caught skate and ray to resemble a body around this face.
 The creation would be dried, preserved and varnished, and then passed off as a small devil or monster.
-These would either be sold as a curiosity, or used to scare people into believing stories about the occult or providing evidence for the existence of evil monsters.
-Creations made in France were named Jeune d’Anvers which was in turn anglicised to Jenny Hanivers by British sailors who brought them back to Britain.
+These would either be sold as a curiosity or used to scare people into believing stories about the occult or providing evidence for the existence of evil monsters.
+Creations made in France were named Jeune d’Anvers which was, in turn, anglicised to Jenny Hanivers by British sailors who brought them back to Britain.
 Jenny Hanivers are thought to date from the early 1500s.
 Swiss biologist and natural historian Conrad Gessner – seen as the father of modern zoology – was wise to the Jenny Haniver hoax several hundred years ago, warning in his 1558 book Historia Animalium vol. IV that they were simply modified and preserved skate carcasses (although he did also think unicorns were real, so maybe he wasn’t that clever after all).

 Methods and Techniques to Catch Skate